Compliance

 What Changed with Stericycle

-Under the previous standard from Boeing Co.
-(2017), the Board balanced employer interests against employee rights and sorted rules into categories based on their likelihood of being found unlawful.
-The Stericycle decision replaced this with a standard that asks whether a rule has a reasonable tendency to chill employees from exercising their Section 7 rights, as interpreted from the perspective of an employee who is economically dependent on the employer.
+Stericycle replaced the prior Boeing Co.
+(2017) standard, under which the Board balanced employer interests against employee rights and sorted rules into categories based on their likelihood of being found unlawful.
+Under Stericycle, the General Counsel must show that a challenged rule has a reasonable tendency to chill employees from exercising their Section 7 rights, viewed from the perspective of an employee economically dependent on the employer.
+Once that showing is made, the rule is presumptively unlawful and the burden shifts to the employer to demonstrate that the rule advances a legitimate and substantial business interest and that no narrower rule would serve that interest.

 Common Social Media Policy Provisions at Risk